michal-h21/lua-uca/HACKING.md

 `Xindex` has built-in support for Lua-UCA since version `0.23`, it can be requested using the `-u` option.

+The `tools/indexing-sample.lua` file provides a simple indexing processor, independent of any other tool.

 ## Testing

 You can run unit tests using the following command: